agduncan94/phylogenetic_augmentation_paper/input/README.md

 # Download the input data

-Run the following to download the input data from Zenodo.
+Run the following to download the input data from the Zenodo item https://zenodo.org/record/8356747.

 This includes the following files:
 * Drosophila S2 training, validation, and testing files